Hero background

 FAQs

-During your stay in Zanzibar, you will stay in the volunteer house in Chukwani, a peaceful area not far from lively Stone Town.
-The accommodation is a traditional, functional guesthouse designed to provide essential comfort and encourage connection among participants.
-Rooms are shared (2–8 people per room), separated by gender, with shared bathrooms and a living area where everyone can gather after activities.
+During your stay in Zanzibar you'll be based at the volunteer house in Chukwani, a quiet area a short distance from lively Stone Town.
+The accommodation is a traditional, no-frills guesthouse, comfortable enough and set up to make sharing the experience with other volunteers easy.
+Rooms are shared (2–8 people per room), separated by gender, with shared bathrooms and a common living area to unwind after the day.

-Rooms come with a fan, beds with bed linen provided, and mosquito nets.
-There are no hot showers or air conditioning, but the environment is airy and safe, and each room can be locked.
-Laundry service is available on request for a small extra fee.
-Meals are served at the house, with typical Zanzibari dishes prepared by the local team.
+There's no Wi-Fi at the house, but you can pick up a local SIM easily to stay in touch.
+Rooms have fans, beds with linen provided and mosquito nets.
+There's no hot water or air conditioning, but the place is well ventilated and secure, and each room locks.
+A laundry service is available on request for a small extra fee.
+Meals are served on site, with traditional Zanzibari menus prepared by the local team.

-🍽️ Once a week, volunteers help plan meals for the following days, creating a sense of participation and togetherness.
-The house is just a short walk from shops, banks, and a local pharmacy, and the sea can be reached with a walk of about 30 minutes.
+🍽️ Once a week, volunteers help plan the menu for the days ahead, a small thing that makes the place feel more like a shared home.
+The house is a short walk from shops, banks and a local pharmacy, and the sea is about 30 minutes away on foot.

 - 3 meals a day on weekdays, 2 at weekends